apify/n8n-nodes-apify-template/README_TEMPLATE.md

 Prerequisites (for all methods):

-* Ensure your target branch on GitHub is up-to-date with all changes you want to include in the release.
-* Decide on the new version number, following semantic versioning (e.g., `vX.Y.Z`).
-* Prepare your release notes detailing the changes.
-* If you're using CLI to release, make sure you have the [GitHub CLI (`gh`)](https://cli.github.com/) installed and authenticated (`gh auth login`).

----

 ## Method 1: Using the GitHub Web UI (Recommended for ease of use)

 1. Navigate to GitHub Releases:
     * Go to your repository’s**Releases** tab
 2. Draft a New Release:
     * Select the **Draft a new release** button.
 3. Create or Choose a Tag:
     * In the **Choose a tag** dropdown:
         * Type your new tag name (e.g., `v1.2.3`).
         * If the tag doesn't exist, GitHub prompts you to create it.
         * Ensure the **target branch** selected for creating the new tag is correct.
 This tag will point to the latest commit on this target branch.
 4. Set Release Title and Notes:
     * Set the "Release title" (e.g., `vX.Y.Z` or a more descriptive title).
     * For the release notes in the description field, you have a few options:
         * Write your prepared release notes.
         * Select the **Generate release notes** button: GitHub will attempt to automatically create release notes based on merged pull requests since the last release.
 You can then review and edit these auto-generated notes.
 5. Publish the Release:
     * Select the **Publish release** button.

-    *Upon publishing, GitHub creates the tag from your specified branch and then creates the release.
-This "published" release event triggers the automated workflow.*

----

 ## Method 2: Fully CLI-Driven Release